Compare VENDOR.Max

 VENDOR.Max vs Battery Energy Storage Systems

-- Storage-bounded duration vs regime-based continuous delivery
+- Storage-bounded duration vs continuous infrastructure-class delivery design target

 - Degradation and replacement vs solid-state lifecycle